SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *She won't have the feelings of the one you lost.*

 Taking off at a full gallop, Sunset literally runs from her problems, trying to make it there as fast as possible.
+Tears overtake her vision as her hood flies back in the wind.
+This barely affects her since she knows the way by heart at this point.

-Running the whole rest of the way, she sits just outside the door of Sugarcube Corner.
-She regains her energy as different thoughts come to her.
+Sunset doesn't stop her gallop until she reaches Sugarcube Corner, at which point she slides to a halt and lands in a pile of herself.
+It is all too much and she lets it all out as the thoughts catch up to her.

 *It's going to feel so good to hug her again…*